 On April 10, 2015, the Company made a \$5 million investment in MGM's world-class casino property, MGM National Harbor, located in Prince George's County, Maryland, which has a predominately African-American demographic profile.
 On November 30, 2016, the Company contributed an additional \$35 million to complete its investment.
 This investment further diversified our platform in the entertainment industry while still focusing on our core demographic.
 We account for this investment on a cost basis.
 Our MGM National Harbor investment entitles us to an annual cash distribution based on net gaming revenue.
-The value of our MGM investment is included in other assets on the consolidated balance sheets and its distribution income in the amount of approximately \$4.9 million and \$6.9 million, for the years ended December 31, 2020 and 2019, respectively, is recorded in other income on the consolidated statements of operations.
+The value of our MGM investment is included in other assets on the consolidated balance sheets and its distribution income in the amount of approximately \$7.7 million and \$4.9 million, for the years ended December 31, 2021 and 2020, respectively, is recorded in other income on the consolidated statements of operations.
 The cost method investment is subject to a periodic impairment review in the normal course.
-The Company reviewed the investment during 2020 and 2019 and concluded that no impairment to the carrying value was required.
-As of December 31, 2020, the Company's interest in the MGM National Harbor Casino secured the MGM National Harbor Loan (as defined in Note 9 - Long-Term Debt.)
+The Company reviewed the investment during 2021 and 2020 and concluded that no impairment to the carrying value was required.
+There has been no impairment of the investment to date.
+As of December 31, 2020, the Company's interest in the MGM National Harbor Casino secured the MGM National Harbor Loan.
+Upon settlement of the 2028 Notes (which paid off the MGM National Harbor Loan), the Company's subsidiaries of Radio One Entertainment Holdings, LLC and Urban One Entertainment SPV, LLC became guarantors under the 2028 Notes along with the Company's other subsidiaries.

-(v) Content Assets
+(u) Content Assets

 Our cable television segment has entered into contracts to acquire entertainment programming rights and programs from distributors and producers.
-The license periods granted in these contracts generally run from one year to ten years.
+The license periods granted in these contracts generally run from one year to five years.

 Contract payments are made in installments over terms that are generally shorter than the contract period.
 Each contract is recorded as an asset and a liability at an amount equal to its gross contractual commitment when the license period begins and the program is available for its first airing.
+For programming that is predominantly monetized as part of a content group, which includes our acquired and commissioned programs, capitalized costs are amortized based on an estimate of our usage and benefit from such programming.
+The estimates require management's judgement and include consideration of factors such as expected revenues to be derived from the programming, the expected number of future airings, and, if applicable, the length of the license period.
 Acquired content is generally amortized on a straight-line basis over the term of the license which reflects the estimated usage.
 For certain content for which the pattern of usage is accelerated, amortization is based upon the actual usage.
 Amortization of content assets is recorded in the consolidated statement of operations as programming and technical expenses.

 The Company also has programming for which the Company has engaged third parties to develop and produce, and it owns most or all rights (commissioned programming).
-In accordance with ASC 926, content amortization expense for each period is recognized based on the revenue forecast model, which approximates the proportion that estimated advertising and affiliate revenues for the current period represent in relation to the estimated remaining total lifetime revenues as of the beginning of the current period.
+In accordance with ASC 926, "Entertainment - Films," content amortization expense for each period is recognized based on the revenue forecast model, which approximates the proportion that estimated advertising and affiliate revenues for the current period represent in relation to the estimated remaining total lifetime revenues as of the beginning of the current period.
 Management regularly reviews, and revises when necessary, its total revenue estimates, which may result in a change in the rate of amortization and/or a write-down of the asset to fair value.